Skip to content

 Container Count Mismatch

 The cContainers field is set larger than the actual container descriptor array in the base record.
-When CLFS iterates over containers, it walks past the array bounds into adjacent memory, causing out-of-bounds reads or writes.
+When CLFS iterates over containers, it walks past the array bounds into adjacent memory, producing out-of-bounds reads or writes.

 Symbol Table Corruption